nealp9084/dynipsync/README.md

 # dynipsync
 A free dynamic DNS tool for the name.com API

+This is a work in progress; don't expect it to work.

 ## Description

 dynipsync is a free, cross-platform dynamic DNS utility.
 This utility (dynipsync) will automatically update the specified name.com DNS A record whenever your IP address changes.
 At this time, dynipsync will only work with the name.com API.